A neuroscientist and some grape skins vs. the pharmaceutical industry.

 Distraction is the other strategy.
 It may be less dangerous as a strategy for dealing with pain, but it’s also less effective.
 “Cool” and “heat” treatments (menthol and capsaicin) fall into this camp, and they’re essentially counterirritants.
 They trigger a low-level irritation which fills the nerve pathways, so you are a little less aware of the pain for a while.
 Not exactly state-of-the-art thinking.
 People in real chronic pain don’t need to be told that if either of those strategies were good long-term solutions, then the Chronic Pain Crisis may have been averted.
 To say nothing of the Opioid Crisis.

 The true enemy: “False Pain”

 Which brings us back to resveratrol.
 As Ted likes to explain, pain often outlives the injury that triggers it (in some cases for years).
-The reason for this is that after you heal, your nerves don’t always reset their pain threshold, so the mechanism designed to help you protect a wound while it recovers gets stuck in permanent “on” mode.
-Meaning you feel minor sensations like heat or pressure as pain.
-This is what Ted and Greg call “false pain,” (and in their words, the longer you ignore it, the more stubborn it becomes).
+The reason for this is that after healing, nerves don’t always reset their pain threshold, so the mechanism designed to help protect a wound while it recovers gets stuck in permanent “on” mode.
+Meaning minor sensations like heat or pressure get interpreted as pain.
+This is what Ted and Greg call “false pain,” (and in their words, the longer it’s ignored, the more stubborn it becomes).
 What they showed in their published research was that resveratrol seems to do something entirely new.
 Something no other topical did.
 Instead of numbing all sensation, or adding a new sensation, it may actually turn the volume back down on over-sensitive nerves, and eliminate the false pain.

 Here’s a video that explains it in more detail.